LabKey/ontologyManagement/README.md

 ## Example with advanced configuration

-This example demonstrates a more advance dataset annotation where an ontology is directly import from a SPARQL endpoint and the import process requires extra alignment between the ontology and the Labkey concepts.
+This example demonstrates a more advance dataset annotation where an ontology is directly import from a SPARQL endpoint and the import process requires extra alignment between the ontology and the LabKey concepts.

 For this example, we will use the [National Cancer Institute Thesaurus](https://ncit.nci.nih.gov).
 The ontology can be found in the NCI Thesaurus [repository](https://evs.nci.nih.gov/ftp1/NCI_Thesaurus/).
 This is a relatively large ontology and for better performance is advisable to load it on a triple-store accessible through a SPARQL endpoint.

-### 1. Add Ontology in Labkey
+### 1. Add Ontology in LabKey
-The ontology is add into Labkey, similarly to the previous example.
+The ontology is add into LabKey, similarly to the previous example.
 In this example, two main differences exist: (1) The endpoint has a HTTP address for the SPARQL endpoint instead of a local address for an OWL file and (2) the SPARQL query is a custom query to extract only the relevant information from the Ontology.
 Consider the following configuration:

 | Parameter | Description | This Example|
 |-----------|-------------|-------------|